 We present a new splitting algorithm that can be seen as the first step towards solving the IGA segmentation problem for general solid objects.
-In this paper we shall consider genus-zero objects with only convex edges; the extension to more general solids will be discussed in a follow-up paper [32].
+In this paper we shall consider genus-zero objects with only convex edges; the extension to more general solids is discussed in a follow-up paper [32].
 Future work will also address decompositions that allow a more direct coupling of the various subdomains.
+More precisely, the algorithm presented in the paper is part of a process pipeline for solving the isogeometric segmentation problem stated above.
+An outline of the entire pipeline will be given in the final section of the paper.